macarc/marender/README.md

 ## Features

-- Simple - 268 loc, but all the work is done in `src/vdom.ts` which is 110 loc
+- Simple - 268 loc, but all the work is done in `src/vdom.ts` which is 110 loc.
+4 public functions.
 - Stupid - I have no idea how virtual DOM works!
 I just made it up :P It has worked just fine for [my use case](https://github.com/macarc/PipeScore)

 ### What is virtual DOM?